Online Induction >> Site Induction >> Register

 Ensure that the site induction register is up to date.
 A digital / online real-time site induction helps achieve this, a paper based one will require constant maintenance in order to meet compliance.
 Letting your site induction register get out of date could be a major compliance risk to your organisation.
 If you have staff or workers who are not on the site induction register, this too could be a major breach for your organisation.

-Try creating your own online site induction register right here:
+Try creating your own online site induction register right here or use one of our templates: